 Me giving information about my chemical composition is already a metaphor on social media.
 It’s not necessarily needed but I gave you information about me.
 We’ll have this idea explored further below.

 Social and Privacy defined

-Based on the definition, being social is having interacting with other people.
+Based on the definition, being social is having to interact with other people.
 It’s when people communicate with or react to each other.
 Interactions are almost always social.
 Also, the word “interactions” are almost always prefixed by “social”.

 Then, let’s go to privacy.
 According to Dictionary.com, privacy is “the state of being free from unwanted or undue intrusion or disturbance in one’s private life or affairs; freedom to be let alone.”

 This is where the conflict goes.
 Being social is interacting with people while being private is getting away from people.
-Yes, you can do them alternately, socialize in the morning and be private in the night.
+Yes, you can do them alternately, socialize in the morning and be private at night.
 However, it’s very conflicting if you are doing them both.

 The private connotation